Signed in as:

 filler@godaddy.com

 Elandria’s passing on September 23, 2020, left a void in the many communities they impacted, but E’s contributions continue to inspire.
 E was a passionate advocate for justice, resilience, and the importance of cultivating cultures of care within activism.
-Their commitment to creating a world free from oppression was matched only by their belief in the power of people to work together toward a better future.
-E’s ability to make others feel empowered and connected, as well as their dedication to both personal and collective transformation, has left a lasting legacy.
+E's commitment to creating a world free from oppression was matched only by E's belief in the power of people to work together toward a better future.
+E’s ability to make others feel empowered and connected, as well as E's dedication to both personal and collective transformation, has left a lasting legacy.
 Elandria’s work reminds us that true justice requires not only action but also the nurturing of each other’s well-being.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.